spiffe/spiffe/standards/JWT-SVID.md

 Being a bearer token, JWT-SVIDs are susceptible to replay attacks.
 By requiring that the `aud` and `exp` claims be set, this specification has taken steps to improve the situation, but is unable to solve it completely while retaining validation compatibility with [RFC 7515][1].
 It is very important to understand this risk.
 Use of an aggressive value for the `exp` claim is recommended.
 Some users may wish to leverage the `jti` claim despite the added overhead.
 While use of the `jti` claim is permitted by this specification, it should be noted that JWT-SVID validators are not required to track `jti` uniqueness.

 ### 6.2.
 Audience
 There is an implicit trust granted to recipients of JWT-SVIDs.
 Tokens sent to one audience can be replayed to another audience should more than one be present.
+For example, if Alice has a token with audiences Bob and Chuck, and transmits that token to Chuck, then Chuck can impersonate Alice by sending the same token to Bob.
+As such, care should be taken when minting a JWT-SVID with more than one audience.
+Single audience JWT-SVID tokens are strongly recommended to limit the scope of replayability.

+There is an implicit trust granted to recipients of JWT-SVIDs.
+Tokens sent to one audience can be replayed to another audience should more than one be present.
 As such, care should be taken when minting a JWT-SVID with more than one audience.
 Single audience JWT-SVID tokens are strongly recommended to limit the scope of replayability.

 ### 6.3.
 Transport Security